DevOps Certification Training Course

 So, this is our pre-task, where we disable traffic, then down here, we upgrade the node using these various tasks.
 Finally, we need some type of post-task, which will enable traffic to this web node again, by taking it out of maintenance mode.
 These tasks can be written in Ansible playbooks and hence it helps to orchestrate the environment.

-You will understand the working of Ansible better when you study about its architecture.
+You will understand the working of Ansible better when you get a clear picture of its (Ansible’s) architecture.

 Ansible architecture is fairly straightforward.
 Refer to the diagram below to understand the Ansible architecture:

 As you can see, in the diagram above, the Ansible automation engine has a direct interaction with the users who write playbooks to execute the Ansible Automation engine.
 It also interacts with cloud services and Configuration Management Database (CMDB).

 There are a few more components in Ansible Architecture which are explained below:

 Networking: Ansible can also be used to automate different networks.
 Ansible uses the same simple, powerful, and the agentless automation framework IT operations and development are already using.
 It uses a data model (a playbook or role) that is separate from the Ansible automation engine that easily spans different network hardware.